Contents

 Research findings must be open to scrutiny or formal evaluation by experts in the field, commonly described as peer review.
 This may be achieved through various forms of dissemination including, but not limited to, publication, manufacture, construction, publication presentation or presentation of confidential reports.

-The implementation of research through community, iwi, business and environmental development, research innovation, action research and research-related enterprise is also encouraged and supported at Unitec.
+The implementation of research through community, iwi, business and environmental development, research innovation, action research and research-related enterprise is also encouraged and supported at MIT Unitec.

 Research and Enterprise – What and Why

-Research at Unitec is applied, and partnered with industry or community.
+Research at MIT Unitec is applied, and partnered with industry or community.
 It gives staff and students the opportunity to be creative and innovative, while making positive and powerful changes in our industries, communities and environments.

 Research Key Performance Indicators (KPIs)